NikitaP2001/hep-score-energy/README.md

 It runs the specified benchmark containers in sequence, collects their results, and computes a final overall score.

+For instructions on how to run the HEPScore23 benchmark, please refer to the [dedicated HEPiX Benchmark page](https://w3.hepix.org/benchmarking/how_to_run_HS23.html).
+The HEPScore23 scores for the benchmarked servers are reported in this [table](https://w3.hepix.org/benchmarking/scores_HS23.html).

 HEPscore is specifically designed for use with containers from the [HEP Workloads project](https://gitlab.cern.ch/hep-benchmarks/hep-workloads).
 However, any benchmark containers stored in a Docker/Singularity